×

 Do you have anything more to add about local medical facilities in Costa Rica?

 "The Hospital de Osa, a new hospital with 88 beds, 80,000 square feet, an emergency room and lots of doctors is located just 15 minutes down the coastal highway.
 There are also local clinics and dentists in Uvita, the next town to the north.
-You won't have open heart surgery in this area, but almost anything else is possible," said one member in Ojochal.
+You won't have open heart surgery in this area, but almost anything else is possible," explained one digital nomad living in Ojochal, Costa Rica.

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "I am eligible to enroll in the public health system.
 To do so, the expat must have their legal residence.
 The amount of the voluntary insurance is about US $ 40 a month (US $ 480 a year), and the registration process is simple.
 Generally, expats insure themselves, since it is an advantage to have a fairly wide network of public hospitals.
 Pre-existing conditions are covered.
-The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," said one digital nomad in Santa Ana.
+The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," wrote one digital nomad living in Santa Ana, Costa Rica.

 What have your experiences during the pandemic with the local healthcare system been like?